Publications and Resources

 - Purchasing Electronic Product Environmental Assessment Tool (EPEAT)-registered products

 - Enabling power management features on computers and monitors above default percentages

 - Extending the life of equipment beyond baseline values

-- Recycling computers, monitors, cell phones and loads of mixed electronic products
+- Recycling computers, monitors, imaging equipment, televisions, cell phones and loads of mixed electronic products

 The Computer Version 4 includes the following products: desktop computers, notebook computers, cathode ray tube monitors, and LED monitors.